TuftsRT/sphinx-to-branch/README.md

 ## Advanced Usage

 The `sphinx-build` command can be replaced with any other command with a similar signature.
-The specified command is executed in the **root** of the destination repository as follows.
+The specified command is executed in the build environment as follows.

 ```bash
 $BUILD_CMD $BUILD_ARGS "$SRC_BRANCH/$SRC_DIR" "$OUT_BRANCH/$OUT_DIR"